 Executive Director

-Executive Director Reilly informed the Board that AACRAO professional staff are currently exploring a logo change for AACRAO, and are working with graphic designers to present new options.
+Executive Director Reilly informed the Board that AACRAO professional staff are currently exploring a potential logo change for AACRAO, and are working with graphic designers to present new options.

 The 2017 AACRAO Technology and Transfer Conference is being moved from Charlotte, North Carolina, per the recommendation from the Board.
 While the hotel chain is willing to waive any relocation fees so long as the conference stays within the same hotel chain, the owner of the actual building is insisting that AACRAO pay the contractually agreed upon minimums.
 More updates on the status and size of this fee will be forthcoming.